 My career truly began in 2011, when I was the 5th employee at Greatist, a health & lifestyle startup that went from 10 uniques a month to over 10 million/mo by the time I left.
 While there, I wrote some of the site's top performing articles, built our marketing and partnership strategy, and played a major role in shaping the brand and voice. (#Snark.)

 While working at Greatist, I volunteered for Watsi, a global healthcare crowdfunding platform.
 This opportunity opened me up to the exciting world of nonprofit organizations who embody the soul of a technology startup, which is how I made my way to head marketing at Possible—a healthcare organization based in Nepal.

-During my time with Possible, I was given the opportunity to build the organization's first marketing & comms team, managed teammates in New York and Nepal, and created a monthly donor program that brings in over $100K/year.
-I also had the incredible opportunity to lead a partnership with The Atlantic and Cathay Pacific to produce three poignant articles on the Nepal earthquakes:
+During my time with Possible, I was given the opportunity to build the organization's first marketing & comms team.
+I managed teammates in New York and Nepal, and created a monthly donor program that brings in over $100K/year.
+I also was able to lead a partnership with The Atlantic and Cathay Pacific to produce three poignant articles on the Nepal earthquakes: